BlockchainCommons/bytewords-cli/README.md

 This repo contains `bytewords`, a command line tool used to explore, test, and exercise Blockchain Commons' C reference implementation of the **Bytewords** encoding.

+**NOTE:** In this document the Bytewords encoding method is referred to with a capitalized first letter, and the CLI tool `bytewords` is referred to in `code voice`.

 Bytewords is a method for encoding arbitary binary data in plain text as a sequence of common four-letter English words.
 Bytewords defines exactly 256 such words, one for each possible combination of bits in a byte (octet).

 Bytewords is useful, for example, when recording a cryptographic seed as a series of words engraved on permanent media such as a tungsten plate; a procedure common in the cryptocurrency community.
 Bytewords can be easily used in self-contained URIs, or shortened further to just the first and last letter of each word, which is comparable to hexadecimal but less prone to human transcription error.
-Bytewords also adds a CRC32 checksum for error detection.
+For error detection Bytewords also adds a CRC32 checksum.

 The Bytewords encoding is detailed [here](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).